 Report of transactions of shares and related securities of Bavarian Nordic by persons holding managerial responsibilities and/or persons/companies closely associated with such

-COPENHAGEN, Denmark, September 10, 2021 – Bavarian Nordic A/S (OMX: BAVA) has today received information about the following transactions of the company’s shares/related securities by persons holding managerial responsibilities and/or persons/companies closely associated with such.
+COPENHAGEN, Denmark, September 16, 2021 – Bavarian Nordic A/S (OMX: BAVA) has today received information about the following transaction of the company’s shares/related securities by persons holding managerial responsibilities and/or persons/companies closely associated with such.

+The transaction concerns the exercise of warrants by Thomas Bennekov, who has served as an employee-elected member of the Board of Directors of Bavarian Nordic since April 2021.
+The warrants were awarded to Mr. Bennekov in December 2016, prior to assuming his position on the Board.

 |1.